iadityanath8/Hive/README.md

+# Deprecated - Due to some C++ issue regarding memory management this library  is deprecated
+## soon the replacement library will be in progress SAYONARA

 # Hive Library

 Hive is a custom C++ standard library alternative designed to provide a more Python-like experience while maintaining high performance and flexibility.
 It aims to replace parts of the existing C++ standard library with a fresh, modern, and lightweight approach.